petervdpas/goop2/docs/TEMPLATES_AND_GROUPS.md

 Every template is just HTML + JS + a SQLite schema.
 The peer serves the UI, the database stores the data, and the mesh handles communication.
 No cloud, no backend, no deployment pipeline.
 Pick a template, start your peer, you're live.

+### Remote Data: How Visitors Interact

+When PeerB visits PeerA's template site (at `/p/<peerA>/`), all data operations are automatically routed to **PeerA's database** via the P2P data protocol (`/goop/data/1.0.0`).
+The JavaScript client (`goop-data.js`) detects the remote context from the URL and transparently proxies API calls through the local server to the remote peer.

+This means:
+- A visitor filling out an enquete form writes to the **site owner's** database
+- The `_owner` field is set to the **visitor's** peer ID (cryptographically authenticated by libp2p)
+- The `_owner_email` is resolved from the site owner's peer table (from presence messages)
+- Templates need **zero changes** to work in both local and remote contexts
+- Single-response checks (e.g. "has this user already submitted?") work because the query runs against the site owner's DB with the visitor's `_owner` ID

 ---

 ## Template Library